Skip to main content

 Application Deadline: Rolling

-Business Leadership Academy is a week-long, residential, business-focused program hosted by Mercy College.
+Summer Leadership Academy is a week-long, residential, leadership- and business-focused program hosted by Mercy College.
 Rising high school seniors get a taste of business careers from professors who have worked at some of the top companies in the world.
-Participants will have the opportunity to visit Fortune 500 Companies, explore careers, and take part in team-building exercises, such as a Shark Tank-themed activity.
+Participants have the opportunity to visit Fortune 500 Companies, explore careers, and engage in team-building exercises, such as a Shark Tank-themed activity.

 Dates: N/A